Journal of Travel Research

 - Manuscripts must be 10,000 words or less.
 This 10,000 word limit includes everything in the manuscript except the title, abstract, keywords, tables, figures and references.
 Due to page limitations and the desire to accommodate as many authors as possible, this should be considered a hard limit.

 - American English spellings are used in all sections except references.
 SAGE Publications requires English translations of all reference citations.

 - Endnotes are to be grouped on a separate page.
 There are to be no footnotes.

 - All in-text citations should be included in the reference list, and all references should have in-text citations.

 3.4 Reference style

-Recently the Journal of Travel Research has converted from The Chicago Manual of Style (16th ed) to APA formatting.
+The Journal of Travel Research uses APA 7th edition formatting.
 Information on APA reference examples can be found here: https://apastyle.apa.org/.

 3.5 English language editing services